s-matyukevich/raspberry-pi-os/docs/lesson01/rpi-os.md

 ```
     put32(AUX_MU_IER_REG,0);                //Disable receive and transmit interrupts
 ```
 It is possible to configure the Mini UART to generate a processor interrupt each time new data is available.
-We are going to start working with interrupts only in lesson 3, so for now, we just disable this feature.
+We are going to start working with interrupts only in lesson 3, so for now, we will just disable this feature.

 ```
     put32(AUX_MU_LCR_REG,3);                //Enable 8 bit mode
 ```
 Mini UART can support either 7 or 8-bit operations.
 This is because an ASCII character is 7 bits for the standard set and 8 bits for the extended.
 We are going to use 8-bit mode.
-The interesting thing is that the description of the `AUX_MU_LCR_REG` register in the `BCM2835 ARM Peripherals` manual has an error.
+Note that the description of the `AUX_MU_LCR_REG` register in the `BCM2835 ARM Peripherals` manual has an error.
 All such errors are listed  [here](https://elinux.org/BCM2835_datasheet_errata)

 ```
     put32(AUX_MU_MCR_REG,0);                //Set RTS line to be always high